vBruegge/PointCloudExtractor/README.md

 This would result in the sectioning of the point cloud named "lizard.txt".
 It was copied in the "Scans" folder and is a jet with a significant greater fuselage as the wingspan.
 Therefore a extra rotation is needed (y).
 There is no sectioning file yet, a new one has to be generated (new) using a GUI.
 The flaps were actuated in the scanning process and should be derotated (1).

+This problem can also occur on some distributions like Arch - testing of the GUI was done using Ubuntu 20.4.

 ### morphingWingExtraction

 The code for the morphing wing extraction can be found in `examples/morphingWingExtraction`.